41 Things You Can Do to Reduce Chargebacks & Disputes

 12. Ask for the card security code.
 Asking for the card security code (referred to as CID, CVV2, CVC, etc.) helps ensure the shopper is in possession of the card during checkout.
 A mismatch could indicate the transaction is fraudulent and needs to be cancelled to reduce the risk of a chargeback.
 Like AVS, requesting the CVV2 during checkout could mean you’ll reduce chargebacks resulting from fraud claims.

-13. Turn on Verified by Visa and Mastercard SecureCode.
-Collectively known as 3D Secure, Verified by Visa and Mastercard SecureCode help further ensure the cardholder is making the purchase.
-If you use Verified by Visa, you could receive fewer allocation disputes.
+13. Turn on Visa Secure and Mastercard SecureCode.
+Collectively known as 3D Secure, Visa Secure (formerly Verified by Visa) and Mastercard SecureCode help further ensure the cardholder is making the purchase.
+If you use Visa Secure, you could receive fewer allocation disputes.

 Use billing best practices.